annwitbrock/bitstarter/README.md

 bitstarter
 ==========

-This a project homework assignment for the Coursera Startup Engineering class Not suitable for general comsumption :-)
+This project is a homework assignment for the Coursera Startup Engineering class.
+Not suitable for general comsumption :-)